UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Some animations speed has been increased.
 - Red text explanations for all legendary/unique weapons and grenade mods.
 - Easier explanation of which trials is which.
 - All enemy vehicle spawns to have the widest possible range of parts available (including skins), right from the beginning of the game.
-Enemy vehicle spawns will also have an equal chance of spawning each part, so no parts are more rare than others.
+- Enemy vehicle spawns will have an equal chance of spawning each part, so no parts are more rare than others.
+- Adds a food cart with an umbrella just to the right when leaving the bank area in Atlas HQ and heading to the promenade/courtyard.
+- Moves the Atlas HQ Fast Travel machine into Rhys' Office, swapping places with the New-U station ordinarily found there.

 #### The Fixes:
 - Various skill fixes.
 - Various description fixes and adjustments.
 - Good Juju - Fix the secondary firing mode doing less than the primary firing mode.
 - Blood-Starved Beast - Fix the damage source to be SMG.
+- Creeping Corruption - Fix projectiles not being boosted by Assault Rifle Damage.
+- Sickle - Make the Boom sickle deal Assault Rifle Damage.
 - Woodblocker  - Add the missing critical damage and vertical recoil bonuses back.
 - S.F.
 Force - Fix the secondary firing mode having incorrect damage compared to the primary firing mode.
 - Fix Red Rain and Blue Fire dropping their loot into the abyss.